alexcristea/playbook/views/will-power.md

 - **When you're tired, sleep**: Sleep reduces the body's demands for glucose and improves the ability to make use of it.
 Sleep deprivation impairs the processing of glucose, thus weakening self-control and decision making.

-### Self-control
+### Self-control (or self-regulation)

+To ragualte: to guide towards a specific goal or standard.

-Self-control (or self-regulation) is the ability to regulate emotions, thoughts, and behavior in the face of temptation and impulses (short term) and act on long term goals.
+Self-control is the ability to regulate emotions, thoughts, and behavior in the face of temptation and impulses (short term) and act on long term goals.
 It consumes will power.

 It is the trait of positive outcomes in life, but also the root cause of all personal and social problems.